dotnet/msbuild/documentation/High-level-overview.md

 ToolTask is an interface offered by MSBuild to implement custom tasks.
 During the build, the MSBuild Engine will construct the task, call the execute method and let it run during execution.
 This process has performance advantages on windows when compared to writing a script to do the same work.

 # Engine
 The MSBuild Engine's main responsibility is to execute the build instructions and process the results of builds.
-Which includes managing the extensibilities modules that MSBuild offers, integrating them into this process even if they're authored by third parties.
+This includes managing the extensibility that MSBuild offers, integrating customizations into the build process even if they're authored by third parties.

-Building a project can easily become a huge and time-consuming project.
-To simplify things the MSBuild's engine logic is divided into two main stages: the evalution stage and the execution stage.
+The MSBuild engine's logic is divided into two main stages: the evalution stage and the execution stage.

 ## Entry points
 There are a few officially supported entry points for the engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe`).
 All these methods are an implementation or extension of the MSBuild API.
 The inputs necessary to start a build include:
- - Build logic for the projects, either from user generated on the project's XML, or from implicit imports by the entry point programs.
+ - Build logic for the projects, either from the project's XML, or from imports referenced the entry point project.
  - User defined imports
  - `.g.props` from NuGet restore.